top of page

 The existing garden was filled with shade loving plants which did not lend themselves to the sunny location.

-Soil was compacted beds had a narrow strip of grass and block making it difficult to mow.
+Soil was compacted and the beds had a narrow strip of grass and block making it difficult to mow.

 Plants were sparce and did not compliment the architecture of the home